Legal briefing | |

 Enforcement

-The European Commission has established an Artificial Intelligence Office to enforce the AI Act in EU Member States.
-An EU AI Board, made up of representatives from these countries, will be established to help ensure a consistent implementation of the AI Act and Member States will designate national authorities to enforce the regulation.
+The European Commission has established an Artificial Intelligence Office to enforce the AI Act - it will have the exclusive power to monitor, supervise and enforce against providers of GPAI.
+The EU AI Board, made up of representatives from Member States, will advise and assist and help ensure a consistent implementation of the AI Act.
+Member States were also required to designate national authorities to enforce the regulation.

 There is a tiered approach to penalties with maximum fines of up to €35 million or 7% of worldwide group turnover (whichever is the greater) for breach of provisions related to banned AI, fines of up to €15 million or 3% of worldwide group turnover for certain violations relating to other systems and €7.5 million or 1% worldwide group turnover for certain false reporting breaches.